Grade Level: 6 (5-7)

 A system of locks and dams on the Upper Mississippi River makes it possible for large barges to travel as far north as St. Paul, Minnesota.
 (Show the Mississippi River on a map of the central US states.)
 Along the Upper Mississippi River between St. Louis, Missouri, and St. Paul, Minnesota are 29 locks and dams that divide the river into 29 flat pools designed to hold water back to maintain a nine-foot deep shipping channel.
 That's a lot of locks!
 Imagine how difficult it would be trying to transport something by boat without the locks.
 Some boats need the water to be nine-feet deep, and if it got shallower in the summer, they would not be able to pass.
 Imagine that you were waiting for delivery of something by boat along this river.
 If that boat ran into shallow waters it might just be stuck, unable to travel any further, without a lock and dam system.

 An important consideration when engineers design and create dam and lock systems is that the structures must be designed to withstand the forces of water pushing on them.
 Pascal's law describes how water at a given depth exerts the same (equal) pressure in all directions.
 Something else we know about water pressure — the deeper the water, the greater the water pressure.
 For example, at a depth of five meters from the surface, the water pressure is half as great as it is at a depth of 10 meters from the surface.
+Refer to the associated activity Under Pressure to illustruate Pascal's law and water pressure with a fun and hands-on experiment!

 P = Pressure (Pa = N/m2)